ronghui-gu/homepage/courses/4115/spring2019/index/input/index.md

 | Ryan Bernstein (**lead**)| rb3234@columbia.edu | W & F (11-12) | 486 CSB ([Clic Lab](https://www.cs.columbia.edu/clic/)) |
 | Lauren Bree Arnett | lba2138@columbia.edu | Th (3-4) | 486 CSB ([Clic Lab](https://www.cs.columbia.edu/clic/)) |

+**Note**: For any general questions related to assignments and projects, please send emails to the following
+TA mailing list using your Columbia email address:

+4115spring2019ta@lists.cs.columbia.edu

 ### Overview
 The goal of PLT is to teach you both about the structure of computer programming languages and the basics of implementing compilers for such languages.